Jin Goo: 2016–present: Rising popularity

 2016 was a remarkable year for Jin Goo.
 He was cast as an elite special forces soldier in Descendants of the Sun, a romantic melodrama written by Kim Eun-sook.
 The drama was a critical and commercial success in Asia, and led to a surge in popularity for Jin.
 Later in the year, Jin starred in MBC's melodrama Night Light.

-In 2017, Jin starred in the action film One Line, where he played a legendary swindler that joins with a student (Im Si-wan) to rob a bank.
+In 2017, Jin starred in the action film One Line, where he played a legendary swindler who joins with a student (Im Si-wan) to rob a bank.
 He then starred in JTBC's action melodrama Untouchable.

 In 2019, Jin starred in the legal drama Legal High, a remake of the Japanese television series of the same name.

 In December 2020, Jin signed with new agency Varo Entertainment.

 Personal life

+Marriage and family

 Jin married his girlfriend on September 21, 2014.
 The couple welcomed a baby boy in June 2015.
 They welcomed their second child, a baby girl, in November 2016.

+Military service

 Jin completed his mandatory military service in the Republic of Korea Navy military police.